 - Refer to the Land Use Bylaw for setback requirements.

 - The cumulative impact of nearby approved suites, home based businesses and bed and breakfasts will be considered.
 Impacts may include: the capacity of utility services, traffic generation, capacity of existing road network and parking congestion.

-Thinking about building an accessory suite?
+Thinking about building an accessory or garden suite?

 Step 1: discuss your proposal with Planning staff as soon as possible.
 We can provide early guidance, describe the process and ensure you are headed in the right direction.

 Step 2: fill out a Development Permit Application

 Tip: use the Accessory Suite Checklist to make sure you have everything you need.

 Step 3: apply for a building permit and, if applicable, electrical, plumbing and gas permits (after the Notice of Decision is issued).

 Once we receive your Development Permit application for an accessory or garden suite, Town staff will complete a review to determine if the application has all the required information and then will be circulated to various Town departments and outside agencies for comment.
 We’ll let you know if there are any comments or concerns so you can address them.